SundeepK/CompactCalendarView/README.md

 ![ScreenShot](https://github.com/SundeepK/CompactCalendarView/blob/master/images/compact_calendar_animation.gif)

 # Example usage
-It is possible to change the apreance of the view via a few properties.
+It is possible to change the appearance of the view via a few properties.
 This includes the background color, text color, textsize color of the current day and the color of the first day of the month.

 ```xml
     <com.github.sundeepk.compactcalendarview.CompactCalendarView